pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/parent.md

 The `parent` resource option specifies a parent for a resource.
 It is used to associate children with the parents that encapsulate or are responsible for them.
 Good examples of this are [component resources](/docs/intro/concepts/resources/components/).
 The default behavior is to parent each resource to the implicitly-created `pulumi:pulumi:Stack` component resource that is a root resource for all Pulumi stacks.

+{{% notes type="warning" %}}
+Although the `parent` resource option can be used to parent a resource to any other resource, it is strongly recommended to parent resources only to [component resources](/docs/intro/concepts/resources/components/) when they are actually children.
+Parenting a resource to another [custom resource](/docs/intro/concepts/resources/) can in some cases result in undefined behavior.
+{{% /notes %}}

 For example, this code creates two resources, a parent and child, the latter of which is a child to the former:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}